kevster2017/ProjectManagementTool/README.md

 ## Description
 The application will allow an administrator to create user profiles for project managers.
 The administrator adds a new project and assigns a project manager.
 The project manager can upload/download documents from the project.
 The adminstrator can update the project status and RAG status.
 The database also contains a column called ‘is_admin’.
-By changing is_admin to 1, the user becomes an administrator, unlocking the administrator features.
+By changing isAdmin to 1, the user becomes an administrator, unlocking the administrator features.

 ## Build
 The application was developed using Laravel 10 and Bootstrap 5.2